alcarin-org/alcarin/api/README.md

 ## Documentation

 We use [OpenAPI](./openapi.yml) to document our API.
 All endpoints should be described there.
-Once API has started, swagger ui should be available on the `/api-docs` endpoint.

 All requests are validated by the OpenAPI definition, so you can be pretty sure that the documentation is actual.
 All responses are validated by the OpenAPI definition when you run tests.

-You can also find some specific docs in the `docs` directory.

-## JSON API specification

-We use [JSON API](https://jsonapi.org/) to structure our api responses.
-Be sure to have at least basic understanding before api manipulation.

 ## CLI